Behrouz87RN/Final-Project-technico-recycle/README.md

 Start the development server: npm start

 App link :
-https://realcycle.netlify.app/Links to an external site.
+https://realcycle.netlify.app/  Links to an external site.

 #login
  the login page implemented  with a hardcoded database (user: behrouz, password: 1, and user: vanessa, password: 2),